Moral Orel: 2012 special

+Potential film

-On 3 March 2025, Dino Stamatopoulos posted an image of a script cover, teasing a potential movie.
+On March 3, 2025, Dino Stamatopoulos posted an image of a script cover, teasing a potential movie.
 There has been no approval from any of the owners, however the voice actor for Orel, Carolyn Lawrence, was credited in Stamatopoulos' Instagram post.

-There is no confirmation as to whether anything will go ahead as it seems the film is in very early stages of development, if at all.
+In other media

+On August 30, 2026, Moral Orel made an appearance in the Robot Chicken special, titled Robot Chicken Adult Swim Special, which was to commemorate the block's 25th anniversary.
+However, both Orel and Clay Puppington were respectively voiced by Rachel Ramras and Zach Hadel, replacing Lawrence and Adsit.